 Treatment / Management

 Ultrasound is not a perfect test for testicular torsion, especially in the very young.
 For example, 40% of neonatal testicles may have no apparent color flow doppler.
 If the clinical concern is high, seek urologic surgery consultation immediately.
 Any delay in treatment could result in testicular necrosis and loss.
-The typical window of opportunity for surgical intervention and testicular salvage is 6 hours from onset of pain.
+The typical window of opportunity for surgical intervention and testicular salvage is 6 hours from the onset of pain.
 Therefore, early urologic surgery consultation upon presentation may be critical even in the absence of confirmatory testing.

 Manual detorsion should be attempted if urological intervention is not immediately available.
 The abnormal testicle should be rotated in a medial to lateral direction (open book) 180 degrees and then evaluated for pain relief.
 If the pain is increased, consider rotating the testicle in the opposite direction.
 Ultrasound also can be used serially to evaluate for return of blood flow at the bedside.
 If unsuccessful, further manual detorsion may be attempted as the testicle can twist 180 degrees.